EconPapers

 Papers from arXiv.org

-Abstract: We propose the resilience rate as a measure of financial resilience.
-It captures the expected rate at which a dynamic risk evaluation recovers, i.e., bounces back, after the risk-acceptance set is breached.
-We develop the corresponding stochastic calculus by establishing representation theorems for a suitable time-derivative of solutions to backward stochastic differential equations (BSDEs) with jumps evaluated at stopping times.
-These results reveal that our resilience rate can be represented as an expectation of the generator of a BSDE.
-We analyze the properties of the resilience rate.
+Abstract: We introduce the resilience rate as a measure of financial resilience.
+It captures the expected rate at which a dynamic risk measure recovers, i.e., bounces back, when the risk-acceptance set is breached.
+We develop the corresponding stochastic calculus by establishing representation theorems for expected time-derivatives of solutions to backward stochastic differential equations (BSDEs) with jumps, evaluated at stopping times.
+These results reveal that the resilience rate can be represented as a suitable expectation of the generator of a BSDE.
+We analyze the main properties of the resilience rate and the formal connection of these properties to the BSDE generator.
 We also introduce resilience-acceptance sets and study their properties in relation to both the resilience rate and the dynamic risk measure.
-We illustrate our results in several examples.
+We illustrate our results in several canonical financial examples and highlight their implications via the notion of resilience neutrality.

 New Economics Papers: this item is included in nep-rmg